Did you know you can cook a whole chicken in an air fryer?

-When I first got our air fryer it was pretty much with the sole intention of making air fryer chips and our own KFC chicken pieces at home (we still do this!)
-I never imagined though that I would be able to make so many air fryer recipes!
+When I first got our air fryer, it was with the sole intention of making air fryer chips and our own chicken nuggets at home (we still do this!)
+I never imagined that I could make so many air fryer recipes!

 How To Cook A Whole Chicken In An Air Fryer

 Adding Oil And Seasoning To Air Fryer Chicken

-You can just pop the chicken straight in the air fryer and it will cook just fine, it will also taste just fine – but if you want super tasting chicken I really recommend adding a little oil and some of your favourite seasonings.
+You can pop the chicken straight in the air fryer, and it will cook just fine; it will also taste just fine – but if you want to really crisp up the chicken’s skin, I recommend adding a little oil and some of your favourite seasonings.

-You really don’t need to add much oil – I used 1tbsp of olive oil and I pasted it on with a pastry brush to make sure it was coated all over.
-You can add what seasoning you prefer, my usual includes;
+You really don’t need to add much oil – I used 1 tbsp of olive oil and pasted it on with a pastry brush to ensure it was coated all over.
+You can add whatever seasoning you prefer; my usual includes;

 - 1tsp smoked paprika